gourmetjs/gourmet-ssr/docs/tutorial-5.md

 When you call `res.serve()` to render a HTML page using Gourmet SSR, a new context object with the information about the rendering request is created internally.
 By convention, we call the context object `gmctx`.

 There are many ways to get `gmctx`.
-It is given to the page and view components as a prop.
+It is given to the page and route components as a prop.
 It is given to `getInitialProps()` as the only argument.
 It is also possible to get `gmctx` through [React Context](https://reactjs.org/docs/context.html) inside a rendering tree using `@gourmet/react-context-gmctx` module, which comes as a sub-package inside `@gourmet/preset-react`.

 A few useful properties of `gmctx` are as follows: